amolchanov/DeckService/README.md

 # Description

-Sample .NET Core web service application to manage deck of cards running on Azure that uses Comsos DB for storage.
+Sample .NET Core web service application to manage deck of cards running on Azure in Docker container that uses Comsos DB for persistent storage.
 All decks are created with a unique id in Guid format.
 The service supports multiple concurrent users operating independently on their decks by referencing them using unique id.
-The app uses Managed Service Identity to protect access to Azure Storage Vault that stores the connection string to Cosmos DB.
+The app uses Managed Service Identity to protect access to Azure Key Vault that stores the connection string to Cosmos DB.

 API reference: